Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This firm uses both technical analysis and fundamental analysis when evaluating investment vehicles.
 Technical analysis looks at price and volume information for a particular security in order to predict future price movements or trends.
 Fundamental analysis is the consideration of markets and industry groups through a variety of factors including earnings, revenue, profit margin and more.

 As a client of D. Scott Neal, your portfolio will generally consist of ETFs, mutual funds, individual equity securities, CDs and bonds.
-The firm has six strategies for client accounts: traditional, wealth preservation, traditional with a market trend overlay, all-equity growth, fixed income and traditional upgrading.
+The firm has five basic strategies for client accounts: traditional, momentum growth, wealth preservation, targeted tolerance and fixed income.
 You’ll be matched with a strategy based on a variety of factors, including your risk tolerance, time horizon, income and financial objectives.

 Moneywatch Advisors, Inc.

-Moneywatch Advisors is a fee-only firm with a significant amount in assets under management.
+Moneywatch Advisors is a fee-only firm with over $200 million in assets under management.
 It’s clients are entirely non-high-net-worth individuals, but the firm says it also offers services to retirement plans, trusts, estates and charitable organizations.

-The firm doesn’t specify an account minimum, but the average account has roughly $500,000 in assets.
+The firm doesn’t specify an account minimum, but the average account size is roughly $570,000 in assets.
 Three of its advisors are certified financial planners (CFPs).

 Moneywatch Advisors Background

-The firm offers wealth and investment management services as well as financial planning services, covering estate planning, retirement planning, tax strategies, debt reduction, education planning and family support planning.
+The firm offers investment management as well as financial planning services, which may touch on estate planning, retirement planning, tax strategies, debt reduction, education planning and family support planning.

 Moneywatch Advisors Investment Strategy